 Infrastructure.
 Australia is built for tourism, and no matter what kind of trip you want to have, you’ll be able to execute it brilliantly.
 The language is English and there are a variety of ways to travel, from simple camping to five-star resorts (or “six stars” if you stay where Oprah stayed at Uluru).
 With the exception of the awful internet, Australia has everything you could want as a tourist.
 I also felt very safe in Australia.

 Diversity.
-On our trip, we got to see the nearly untouched, prehistoric-looking gorges of Kakadu National Park, then sip flat whites in hip Melbourne neighborhoods a week later.
+On my trip, I got to see the nearly untouched, prehistoric-looking gorges of Kakadu National Park, then sip flat whites in hip Melbourne neighborhoods a week later.
 Australia is similar to the United States in that it has so much natural and geographic diversity within its borders.
-That was Mario’s favorite part — how a single country could offer both such wild national parks in addition to cities that regularly get ranked among the world’s best places to live.
+That was my favorite part — how a single country could offer both such wild national parks in addition to cities that regularly get ranked among the world’s best places to live.

 People.
 While Australia was once colonized by convicts, today you can’t deny that Australians are some of the most gregarious, talkative, fun, spirited, and party-loving people you’ll ever meet.
 Come to Australia and you’ll leave with many new friends.

 Uniqueness.
 While Sydney to me was a mostly nondescript city with gorgeous beaches, and Melbourne was a nicer, cleaner, less tragic, much more expensive version of Berlin, the Northern Territory was the truly unique part of Australia, home to crocs lurking in the rivers, the world’s oldest rock art, an enormous red rock commanding the desert.
 Australia’s natural environment is what sets it apart from the rest of the world, which is why I recommend you get out of the cities.
 Plus, where else will you see kangaroos and koalas in the wild?